 Michelle L. Lange, OTR/L, ABDA, ATP/SMS

-One of our past blogs, posted September 14th of 2016, explained the difference between Integrated and Modular Dynamic Seating.
+One of our past blogs explained the difference between Integrated and Modular Dynamic Seating.

-When boiled down to the basics, the difference between the two options is:
+When boiled down to the basics, the differences between the two options are:

 - Integrated systems come as a unit – the dynamic components are a part of a dedicated wheelchair.

-- Modular components can be retrofitted to an existing wheelchair and can be used at just one body site (such as the knees) or combined with other components to provide movement at more than one body site.
+- Modular components can be retrofitted to a new or existing wheelchair and can be used at just one body site (such as the knees) or combined with other components to provide movement at more than one body site.

 The Advantages of an Integrated Dynamic Seating System